dhslab/dhslab/_pages/clinical.md

 ![cap](/images/logopic/cap.png){:width="250px" style="} ![clia](/images/logopic/clia.png){:width="250px"}

-**In his role as Medical Director, David oversees all assay design, development and implementation (including wet lab and informatics).** He reviews all documentation and quality control data to maintain compliance with CLIA regulations and CAP checklist requirements, and serves as a consultant to investigators and clinicians who want to
+**In his role as Medical Director, David oversees the design, development, and implementation of all NGS assays in the MGI Clinical sequencing lab, including wet lab and bioinformatics.** He reviews all documentation and quality control data to maintain compliance with CLIA regulations and CAP checklist requirements, and serves as a consultant to investigators and clinicians who want to